dotnet/Scaffolding/src/VS.Web.CG.Mvc/Templates/Identity/ScaffoldingReadme.txt

-The code for Identity UI has been generated under `Areas/Identity`.
+The code for Identity UI has been generated under Areas/Identity.
-Content files have been added under `wwwroot/Identity`
+Content files have been added under wwwroot/Identity

-However you may need to make additional changes to the `Startup.cs`
+However you may need to make additional changes to the Startup's ConfigureServices method:

 1. Enable Areas support for RazorPages:

     services.AddMvc()
-    .AddRazorPagesOptions(o => o.EnableAreas = true);
+    .AddRazorPagesOptions(options => options.AllowAreas = true);

 2. Set up the Identity cookie paths